Maryland Rental Agreement

 • Lease Termination – Maryland tenants can terminate a month-to-month lease with one month of advance notice.
 A fixed-term lease can’t be terminated early without active military duty, landlord harassment, uninhabitable property, or domestic abuse.

 • Rent Increases and Fees – Maryland has no statewide rent control policy, but local areas can set their own policies regarding rent increases.
 Late fees cannot exceed 5% of the periodic rent, or if paid on a weekly basis, no more than $3 per week or $12 per month.
-Returned check fees are capped at $35 and must be agreed in the lease.
+Returned check fees are capped at $35.

 • Settling Legal Disputes – Maryland allows hearing landlord-tenant disputes in its small claims courts, as long as the amount in controversy is under $5,000.
 Unlike many states, Maryland’s small claims courts are allowed to hear eviction cases.